The Cherwell from the Victoria Arms to Islip

 Through the middle clamour the chime of St Mary’s drops down three pathetic steps and climbs up through the same intervals.
 The University is older by another hour.

 On your way back, after passing Magdalen Bridge, go round the other side of the sports ground by the Botanic gardens.
-On the left bank is St Hilda’s College.
-Rejoining your previous route just above the (ex) wire ferry.
+On the RIGHT (seen as coming upstream) bank is St Hilda's College.
+Rejoining your previous route just above the Jubilee Footbridge.

 I was chatting to my passengers one day near the mouth of the Cherwell when one of them looked around and remarked -